-A comparison table of the most current charges applied by the mandatory pension funds asset management companies and individual fees paid by a saver is presented below.
-A slight decrease in management fees in 2016 compared to the 2015 can be observed.
+A comparison table of the most current charges applied by the mandatory pension funds, asset management companies and individual fees paid by a saver is presented below.
+Constant decrease in management fees can be observed across all types of pension funds.